joostlek/crownstone-lib-python-uart/DOCUMENTATION.md

 ### `is_ready()`
 Returns True if the uart is ready for commands, False if not.

-## Microapps

-### `remove_microapp(index: int) -> bool`
-Remove microapp from flash memory in Bluenet.
-Return True if message is send correctly, it doesn't check if the command is set correctly in Bluenet.
-For now only an index of 0 can be given, since Bluenet only supports a single app to run.

-### `enable_microapp(index: int) -> bool`
-Enable microapp in Bluenet and load it in RAM.
-Return True if message is send correctly, it doesn't check if the command is set correctly in Bluenet.
-For now only an index of 0 can be given, since Bluenet only supports a single app to run.
-It is reccomended to run the validation function before enabling the microapp to make sure a microapp is able to run.

-### `validate_microapp(index: int) -> bool`
-validate the binary of a microapp saved in Bluenet flash memory.
-Return True if message is send correctly, it doesn't check if the command is set correctly in Bluenet.
-For now only an index of 0 can be given, since Bluenet only supports a single app to run.

-### `disable_microapp(index: int) -> bool`
-Disable a running microapp in Bluenet by removing it from RAM.
-Return True if message is send correctly, it doesn't check if the command is set correctly in Bluenet.
-For now only an index of 0 can be given, since Bluenet only supports a single app to run.

 ## Mesh module

 The mesh module houses most of the mesh commands.
 Some of these are presented on the main CrownstoneUart class for easy access.